 The verbs are conjugated by isolating the stem of the verb and adding an ending, which depends on the mood, tense, aspect, and voice of the verb, as well as on the person and number of its subject.
 In the first and second conjugation, the stem is easily identifiable from the infinitive, and remains essentially constant throughout the paradigm, though in the third group, the relationship between the infinitive form and the stem is less consistent, and several distinct stems are needed to produce all the forms in the paradigm.

 "Country-related" names are usually affected by gender and number (ex. les Américaines for "female Americans").
 Family names on the other hand, are invariant: The messy divorce movie The War of the Roses is translated as La guerre des Rose.

 Local languages in France:This is frequently misunderstood, but in French territory there are languages other than French.

 - Alsatian is a dying Alemannisch dialect spoken in Alsace.

-- Rhine Frankish is spoken in Moselle, the part of Lorraine that neighbors Alsace to the west, though like Alsatian it's dying.
+- Rhine Frankish is spoken in Moselle, the part of Lorraine that neighbors Alsace to the west, though like Alsatian it's dying, having fewer and fewer speakers.

 - Basque is a non-Indo-European language.
 It is not a dying language mostly because it's still spoken in the Basque Country in Spain.

 - Breton is a dying Celtic language spoken in the region of Brittany.

 - Catalan is a Romance language; it is not considered as dying mostly because it is spoken in parts of Spain and in Andorra.

 - Corsican is a Romance language spoken on the island of Corsica, closer to Italian than it is to French.

 - The southern half of mainland France that didn't speak Basque, Catalan or Corsican, used to speak Occitan dialects.
 They are all dying languages (or dying dialects).